filecoin-project/FIPs/FIPS/fip-direct-onboarding.md

     Deals: []DealID
 }

-// Existing deal state structure get a new field with sector number. struct DealState {
+// Existing deal state structure gets a new field with sector number. struct DealState {
     // All existing fields as today.
     // ...

-    // 0 if not yet included in proven sector (0 is also a valid sector number)
+    // 0 if not yet included in proven sector (0 is also a valid sector number).
     SectorNumber: SectorNumber,
 }